-- Gold is back to a slight oversold and is holding important support, however, it is forming a bit of a downtrend from recent highs.
+- Gold got back to a slight oversold last week, and held.
+However, it is forming a bit of a

+downtrend from recent highs.

 - With the "QE4" back in play, the "safety trade" may be off the table for a while.
 We are moved our stops up and took half our position out of the portfolio previously.

 - Short-Term Positioning: Neutral

 - o Last week: Hold remaining position.

 - o This week: Hold position.

 - Stop-loss for whole position moved up to \$137.50

 - Long-Term Positioning: Neutral